The CCSF | Cybantage

 Expose

-A dual-track assessment instrument administered under attorney-client privilege to both executive leadership (ELT) and IT/Security leadership simultaneously.
+A dual-track assessment instrument administered to both executive leadership (ELT) and IT/Security leadership simultaneously — under attorney-client privilege.
 The gap between the two tracks is a primary analysis data point.
-The Cybantage Analysis Engine applies seven-dimension analysis to produce the LDI Report — a forensic-grade leadership profile available in no other advisory product in the market.
-Names what leadership doesn't know they don't know.
+The Cybantage Analysis Engine applies seven-dimension analysis to produce the LDI Report: a forensic-grade leadership profile available in no other advisory product in the market.
+The LDI exists because the single most damaging conversations in post-breach proceedings are not with regulators or insurers — they are with the organization's own board.
+Executives consistently hold beliefs about their security posture that diverge materially from what IT leadership actually knows.
+The LDI surfaces that gap before anyone asks.

 LDI ReportFull report with seven-dimension CAE analysis, gap matrix, executive scorecard.
 Delivered under privilege.